wikimedia/mediawiki-extensions-Wikibase/docs/topics/pingback.md

 ## Configuration

-By default the pingback mechanism is disabled on new installtions.
+By default the pingback mechanism is disabled on new installations.
 To enable the pingback set the `wikibasePingback` setting to true for your repository.

 ```php
 $wgWBRepoSettings['wikibasePingback'] = true;